-The Pentecost holiday is known as Rusalii in Romania, especially in the more rural areas of the country.
+The Pentecost holiday is also known as Rusalii in Romania, especially in the more rural areas of the country.
 Rusalii refers to ancient beliefs and superstitions that to this day are still practiced at Pentecost.

 In folklore tradition, on Maundy Thursday (Thursday before Easter) all the restless spirits of young girls that have died rise to roam the earth.
 These spirits take the form of fairies and similar beings and roam the forests and gather near pools of water.
 Their songs are said to drive men mad and that if you see one, you will suffer from insanity until you are cleansed of the vision.
-It is on Pentecost that these spirts must be returned to their true form, and special ceremonies must be performed.
+It is on Pentecost that these spirits must be returned to their true form, and special ceremonies must be performed.

 A group of men dressed in traditional Romanian clothes and known as the Culusari, a secret society of men who are charged with the duty of fighting these spirits, perform a special dance to ward off these sprits.
 This dance takes place in the streets, in the yards of people affected, and in the city squares to protect the town.
 The dance is only performed on Pentecost Monday.